yoshuawuyts/vmd/README.md

    formats.
 By default only the YAML format is enabled.
 Supported formats are YAML, TOML.

+ - `--frontmatter-renderer=RENDERER`: Specify how to render Front Matter.
+Can be “table”, “code” or “none”.
+If “none” is specified the Front Matter will not be rendered at all.
+Default is “table”.

 ## Configuration

 All [Options](#options) that contain a value can be persisted in configuration